Event

 April 03, 2026

-On April 3, 2026, the Federal Reserve Bank of New York will host a hybrid symposium titled “The K-Shaped Economy.”
-The goal of the symposium, which is being organized by the New York Fed's Applied Macroeconomics and Econometrics Center (AMEC), is to stimulate debate among academics, practitioners, and policymakers.
-The event will include presentations, followed by Q&A, on key issues, ideas, and research on the K-shaped economy and specifically on the evidence of divergence in micro-level and asset markets data and the implications of this divergence for macroeconomic dynamics and monetary policy.
+On April 3, 2026, the Federal Reserve Bank of New York hosted a hybrid symposium titled “The K-Shaped Economy.”
+The goal of the symposium, which was organized by the New York Fed's Applied Macroeconomics and Econometrics Center (AMEC), was to stimulate debate among academics, practitioners, and policymakers.
+The event included presentations, followed by Q&A, on key issues, ideas, and research on the K-shaped economy and specifically on the evidence of divergence in micro-level and asset markets data and the implications of this divergence for macroeconomic dynamics and monetary policy.

 Event Details